raresteak/cherolet_mylink/README.md

 This procedure was tested on 2015 gm mylink.

-Install vlcplayer, https://www.videolan.org/vlc/,  for your OS playform
+Install vlcplayer, https://www.videolan.org/vlc/,  for your OS playform.
+Note: screenshots are on a Linux platform.
+Windows users will use their normal pathing.

 1. Open vlcplayer
 2. Click Media Menu, select convert/save